IntuitDeveloper/intuit-api-docs/docs/use-cases/custom-fields.md

 Custom fields could be business-specific fields that can be optionally configured.
 For QuickBooks Online Simple Start, Plus, and Essentials, 3 custom fields can be defined and set.
-For QuickBooks Advance, upto 12 custom fields can be configured.
+For QuickBooks Advance, up to 12 custom fields can be configured.

 Currently, QuickBooks Advance use case supports creating custom fields of type Alphanumeric/Numeric/Date/Dropdown.
 The API supports reading/writing their string representation.